zephyrproject-rtos/zephyr/boards/riscv/tlsr9528a/doc/index.rst

 +----------------+------------+------------------------------+

 .. note::
-   To support "button" example project PC3-KEY3 (J20-19, J20-20) jumper needs to be removed and KEY3 (J20-19) should be connected to VDD3_DCDC (J51-13) externally.
+   To support "button" example project PD6-KEY3 (J5-13, J5-14) jumper needs to be removed and KEY3 (J5-13) should be connected to GND (J3-30) externally.

    For the rest example projects use the default jumpers configuration.